-German is the official language of Germany, Austria, Switzerland, where it is the spoken by the majority of the population.
-It is also spoken by a large percentage of the population in Liechtenstein, Luxembourg and it is an official language in Belgium.
+German is the official language of Germany and Austria, and one of the official languages of Switzerland, where it is the spoken by the majority of the population.
+It is also spoken by a large percentage of the population in Liechtenstein and Luxembourg, and is an official language in Belgium.

 The six countries that have German as their official language, in alphabetical order, are: Austria, Belgium, Germany, Liechtenstein, Luxembourg and Switzerland.
-Over 78% of the world’s total German speakers live in Germany.
-Over 8% live in Austria, more than 5% reside in Austria, less than 1% live in Italy, and more than 7% live in other countries.
+Over 78% of the world’s German speakers live in Germany.
+Over 8% live in Austria, more than 5% reside in Switzerland, less than 1% live in Italy, and more than 7% live in other countries.

 How many countries speak German in Europe?These are the countries where German is an official national language.

-- Belgium (statewide along with Dutch and French)
+- Belgium (statewide, along with Dutch and French)

 - Luxembourg (together with Luxembourgish and French)

 - Switzerland: statewide (together with French, Italian and Romansh) This includes the 17 German-speaking cantons, the cantons of Bern, Fribourg and Valais (together with French), the canton of Graubünden (together with Italian and Romansh) and the municipality of Ederswiler at community level in the canton of Jura

 There are 6 countries where German is an official national language and 4 countries where it is a local co-official language.